ThomasVuNguyen/corgi56-a-raspberrypi-pico-keyboard-/README.md

 5. Having fun with it.
 Now you have a perfectly working keyboard!
 Paint the "keycaps" any way you like.
 I used some old ink eraser for mine and loved the retro look.

+Also, one last note.
+Everytime you detach the Pico from a pc or a raspberry pi, remember to Eject it first!

 Tactile buttons: https://www.amazon.com/gp/product/B07CG7VTGD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1